 No. Other companies offer their own stylus, like Samsung with its S Pen, but that’s only for Samsung devices.
 As a well-rounded experience, the second-generation Apple Pencil can’t be beat.

 As long as you take care of it, the Apple Pencil should last at least a few years.
 It’s hard to know if Apple will release a third-generation Pencil at some point, but as long as the company keeps updating iPadOS with new Pencil-related features, it should get increasingly useful over time.

 Should you buy one?

 Yes.
-You might need one if you’re a graphic designer or artist, but even if you’re not the Apple Pencil 2 has a range of features that could be useful to you.
+You might need one if you’re a graphic designer or artist, but even if you’re not an Apple Pencil has a range of features that could be useful to you.

 - Motorola’s next flagship phone will have a truly unusual camera system